AlveeShariar2/studio/DOWNLOAD_CHILD_APP_CODE.md

     }

     override fun onDisableRequested(context: Context, intent: Intent): CharSequence {
-        // Here you can launch an activity to ask for the uninstall code
+        // This is where you would launch an activity to ask for the uninstall code.
-        // For simplicity, we just return a warning message.
-        // A real implementation would start a password-prompt activity. return "Disabling this compromises device security and requires parental code."
+        // For now, we just return a warning message. return "Disabling this compromises device security and requires a parental code."
     }

     override fun onDisabled(context: Context, intent: Intent) {